Kitware/geowatch/docs/environment/windows.rst

 We will also need msys or git-bash

-Download `the git-bash installer <https://git-scm.com/download/win>` and install it.
+Download `the git-bash 64-bit standalone installer <https://git-scm.com/download/win>` and install it with default settings.

 Environment Setup